blhcode/Old-Pizza/README.md

 Payment is CASH ONLY

-At this point in time you can ONLY order a chewese pizza
+At this point in time you can ONLY order a cheese pizza

 The website to order from is linked below: